Practical Insights into Knowledge Distillation for Pre-Trained Models: Background and Related Work

+Collaborative learning is a paradigm where multiple models or agents work together to enhance collective performance through shared learning experiences.
+This model allows each device or node to learn independently while also enabling selective collaboration by transferring knowledge when necessary \cite{daga2019cartel}.
+Collaborative learning encompasses both centralized approaches, such as FL \cite{mcmahan2017communication}, and decentralized peer-to-peer approaches \cite{daga2019cartel,daga2023clue,lu2019collaborative,chang2019cronus,roth2023fantastic}.

+Collaborative learning addresses critical challenges such as data privacy, bandwidth limitations, and data locality.
+However, it faces significant hurdles due to system and data heterogeneity \cite{ye2023heterogeneous,yao2022edge,Li_2020, NEURIPS2022_cf326db2,ghosh2019robustfederatedlearningheterogeneous,FLstudy_IOTJ_2023}.
+System heterogeneity arises from variations in hardware capabilities, network conditions, and available computational power across devices.
+This disparity can make it challenging to fit the same model across all participating devices uniformly and often leads to inefficient training processes, compromising the learning performance.
+Additionally, data heterogeneity—characterized by the non-IID nature of data distribution across different nodes—further complicates the scenario by producing models that do not generalize well across varied data distributions \cite{kairouz2021advances,mcmahan2017communication,REFL_2023}.

-\subsection{Knowledge distillation}
+\subsection{Knowledge Distillation}

-KD is a technique initially proposed to transfer knowledge from a large, complex model (termed the \emph{teacher}) to a smaller model (termed the \emph{student}), with the goal of maintaining comparable performance \cite{hinton2015distilling,bucilua2006model,schmidhuber1991neural}.
-The central concept is that the student model can learn more effectively by emulating the soft targets, which are the output probabilities computed using the softmax function parameterized by temperature \( T \), as shown:

-Here, $z_{t,i,l}$ and $z_{t,j,l}$ are logits for classes $i$ and $j$ from the teacher model for a specific data sample \( l \).
+KD is a technique initially proposed to transfer knowledge from a large, complex model (termed the \emph{teacher}) to a smaller model (termed the \emph{student}) to maintain comparable performance \cite{hinton2015distilling,bucilua2006model,schmidhuber1991neural}.
+The central concept is that the student model can learn more effectively by emulating the soft targets, which are the output probabilities computed using the softmax function parameterized by temperature \( T \), as shown: Here, $z_{t,i,l}$ and $z_{t,j,l}$ are logits for classes $i$ and $j$ from the teacher model for a specific data sample \( l \).
 The temperature \( T \) is used to control the smoothness of the probability distribution; in KD contexts, it is often set to a value greater than 1 to produce softer probability distributions \cite{hinton2015distilling}.

-Various KD methodologies utilize different loss functions and datasets, often referred to as a \emph{transfer set} or \emph{proxy dataset}, which can include public labeled or unlabeled datasets, or the teacher's training data.
-When labeled data is available, the student model's training combines the cross-entropy loss with the teacher's soft targets and a distillation loss as:
+Various KD methodologies utilize different loss functions and datasets, often referred to as a \emph{transfer set} or \emph{proxy dataset}, which can include publicly labelled or unlabeled datasets or the teacher's training data.
+When labelled data is available, the student model's training combines the cross-entropy loss with the teacher's soft targets and a distillation loss as:

 The weight \( \alpha \) balances the cross-entropy loss \( \mathcal{L}_{CE} \) and the Kullback-Leibler divergence loss \( \mathcal{L}_{KL} \); \( y \) represents the true labels; \( p^{s} \) and \( p^{t} \) denote the predicted probabilities (cf. \cref{eqn:distillation}) by the student and teacher models, respectively. \cref{fig:kd} illustrates the KD pipeline.